Durrow, County Offaly

 Durrow Abbey, surrounded by woods, is one of Ireland's most important early Christian monasteries founded by Saint Colmcille.

 Some mistakenly assign County Laois as the location of this particular monastic settlement due to the presence of a larger town in Laois called Durrow.

 Monastery

 Iona was established in exile and during that time Colum Cille yearned for monasteries in Ireland.
 The poem 'An Exile's Dream' specifically indicates Durrow as location for a monastery.
-Durrow was then part of the territory of Tethba, which now lies mostly in Co.
-Longford.
+Durrow was then part of the territory of Tethba, which now lies mostly in County Longford.
 It was also located near one of Ireland's five ancient routes, Slighe Mór.
 However, no accounts survive of what Colum Cille's monastery was like at its foundation.
 The monastic enclosure of Durrow can be seen in the aerial photographs of the surrounding lands.
 South of the monastery is evidence of Early Christian burials, unearthed by excavation of burial mounds by the National Museum of Ireland.
 Bede mentions that many more monasteries sprang from Durrow.